• Art magazine

 As winter approaches and temperatures drop, it's crucial to protect your garden sculptures from frost and cold.
 Most sculptures are made of materials like stone , metal , or bronze and can be damaged by low temperatures.

-To ensure that your outdoor treasures survive the winter unscathed, you should concentrate on the right preparation .
+To ensure that your outdoor treasures survive the winter unscathed, you should focus on proper preparation .

 This includes first thoroughly cleaning the sculpture to remove dirt and dust.
 Afterwards, you should suitable materials to protect your garden sculptures – whether covers or storage in a dry room depends on various factors.